mikenemat/org.openhab.binding.plum/readme.txt

 Nov 13/2016 9:23PM - OpenHAB 2.0 Compatibility: Converted from Apache Commons HTTP to Jetty HttpClient Nov 14/2016 12:10AM - Added various HTTP timeout parameters to improve reliability Nov 14/2016 1:11AM - Create separate builds for OpenHAB 1.8X and 2.0 to address outstanding issues.
-Dec 10/2017 10:10PM - Fixed various issues related to start/stop plugin & unreachable lightpads.
-NOTE - FIXED IN OPENHAB 2.0 JAR ONLY!!!
+--------CHANGES FROM HERE ON OUT APPLY ONLY TO THE OPENHAB 2.X BUILD------------- Dec 10/2017 10:10PM - Fixed various issues related to start/stop plugin & unreachable lightpads.
+Dec 12/2017 11:45PM - CLeaned up logging around connection timeouts to lightpads, and downgraded TCP stream events from INFO to DEBUG to reduce logging output

 Known issues / Will fix:
 - Phantom motion events.
 There is a numeric value attached to pirSignal events which I was ignoring.
 This proved to be a bad idea.
 These values likely indicate some sort of quality/threshold.
 I will log and audit these values to determine what numeric value indicates a "true" pirSignal event.
 I had assumed that pirSignal events are fired only when the motion meets the same threshold used to light up the LightPad.
 I'm not so sure about that any more.
 I think a superset of motion events are broadcast and not all of them meet the threshold to be considered valid.
 Hoping to fix this in the future...